This morning, I made a quick Google search.

-According to Google Analytics, "Average Session Duration" is a metric that tells you how long visitors are staying on a website on average.
+In Google Analytics, you can determine your dwell time by looking at "Average Session Duration", which tells you how long visitors are staying on a website on average.
 It's measured by the total duration of all sessions, or visits, in seconds, divided by the total number of sessions.

-Try to go for anywhere between 2-4 minutes, the time most marketers agree is a good average duration.
-It's also the general benchmark across most metrics of SMBs.
+The industry benchmark for average dwell time is considered somewhere between 2-4 minutes.
 It usually takes around this time to explore a website and get a feel for the design.

 Most marketers agree that it's rare to see average session duration times over 10 minutes or less than one minute, so if you're looking for a goal, between 2-4 minutes is where the average typically lies.

 When you're looking at metrics, it's a good idea to look at all of them to get a full scope of how your site is performing.
 If you're ranking high on the SERP, that means that your SEO is great, but if your website isn't providing useful information, your session duration might underperform.